fixing patio stains without harsh chemicals

 Fixing Patio Stains Without Harsh Chemicals

-Paver patios are a beautiful and functional addition to your outdoor space—but over time, stains from leaves, food, pets, and foot traffic can take a toll on their appearance.
-The good news?
-You don’t need to resort to harsh chemicals to restore your patio’s look.
+Paver patios are a beautiful and functional addition to your outdoor space, but over time, stains from leaves, food, pets, and daily foot traffic can dull the surface.
+The good news is you usually don’t need harsh chemicals to get your patio looking clean again.

 Common patio stains and what causes them